Six SharePoint best practices

 Web parts are essentially building blocks with different functionality and features that can be combined together into multiple ways to build an intranet homepage.
 However, SharePoint does not have enough web parts to meet all modern intranet needs, which is why we built Lightspeed365, a set of additional web parts and features that enable you to build an even richer experience and wider variety of different homepages.
 You can achieve the intranet that your organisation needs, and that your users want.

-Here’s ten SharePoint intranet homepages that use both web parts and Lightspeed365 features.
+Here’s seven SharePoint intranet site homepages that use both web parts and Lightspeed365 features.

-Intranets perform a variety of different functions and support multiple processes.
-An all-rounder intranet homepage provides a balance between multiple activities with a variety of different web parts and features – supporting internal communications, improving productivity, driving collaboration and helping employees complete tasks.
-Large, global and complex businesses tend to adopt an all-rounder homepage, supporting a highly diverse workforce.
+Intranets perform a huge variety of different functions and support multiple processes.
+A balanced intranet homepage provides an overview to reflect these multiple activities with a different web parts and features – supporting internal communications, improving productivity, driving collaboration and helping employees complete tasks.
+Large, global and complex businesses tend to adopt this kind of balanced homepage, helping a diverse workforce to stay informed, get things done, be engaged and find what they need.

 In this example: